Xutzu11/CS-UBB-Exam/README.md

-# csubbexam
+# CS UBB Exam
-Mark calculator for the past exams &amp; contests for CS UBB.
+Simple app to calculate your grade for the past exams &amp; contests for CS UBB.
+Supporting 2021, 2022 and 2023 editions (July, September and the Contest) for both mathematics and informatics.

+Good luck!